TommiCodes/Blog-with-NestJS-and-Angular/README.md

 Hint: Upon 2022 the new features are not prefixed like this anymore (cause there isn't a video for every step anymore).

 # Updated 2022 (Project now dockerized)
+1. Angular is updated to v13 and NestJS is updated to v8.
-This Project is now dockerized.
+2. This Project is now dockerized.
 We have one Dockerfile for the api (NestJS) and one for the frontend(Angular).
 On the top file level there is a `docker-compose.yml` file that you can start, there is also the database and everything configured.
 So you don't need to do anything else than run `docker-compose up`.

+(A Video covering these updates will be released within January 2022).

 # Instructions to run the Project